-Network Code Section N 1.3.1 states that; LDZ unaccounted for gas shall include, and Northern Gas Networks is therefore responsible for, gas illegally taken upstream of the customer control valve and downstream where there is no shipper contract with the end-user.
+Network Code Section N1.3.2 states that; LDZ unaccounted for gas shall include, and Northern Gas Networks is therefore responsible for, gas illegally taken upstream of the customer control valve and downstream where there is no shipper contract with the enduser.

 The available statistics imply that transporters are responsible for between 1% and 4% of theft.
-However NGN recognising the limitations of the current methodology and the concerns of shippers, considers that the proportion of theft attributed to the Transporter should remain at 6.67%, resulting in a theft of gas factor of 0.02% in line with the 2008 figure, which equates to the following Leakage figures:
+However NGN recognising the limitations of the current methodology and the concerns of shippers considers that the proportion of theft attributed to the Transporter should remain at 6.67%, resulting in a theft of gas factor of 0.02% of throughput in line with the 2008 figure, this represents the overall level of Transporter Responsible theft as defined in UNC Section N1.3.2 which equates to the following Leakage figures:

-LDZ Theft Of Gas Quantity (GWh) 2010/11
+LDZ Theft Of Gas Quantity (GWh) 2015/16

-North East 8.7
+North East 7.67

-Northern 7.3
+Northern 6.61

+Total 14.29